aczietlow/hugo-blog/content/post/hugo-photo-gallery.md

 </div>
 ```

-Next I'll add the html for the gallery items.
+Next I'll add the template for the gallery items.

 ```html
 <!--layouts/shortcodes/gallery-item.html-->